simon3073/meetUp/README.md

 ## **Technical Requirements**

-- Create a serverless function to connect to the Google Calendar API using OAuth2 authentication
+- Create an AWS serverless function to connect to the Google Calendar API using OAuth2 authentication
 - Unit, Integration, User Acceptance and End-To-End testing using Jest, Cucumber, Gherkin and Puppeteer
 - App monitoring with Atatus